 MyPrint devices are available in the West Building on floor 3.
 Each MyPrint device can print, copy, and scan.

-The microfilm and microfiche printer is in the link corridor between the Main and West buildings.
+The microfilm and microfiche printer is on Main floor 1.

 More information about printing, copying and scanning is available from the University IT service.